HobnobMancer/SI_Hobbs_et_al_2023_cazyme_classifier_evaluation/README.md

 This repository contains supplementary information for analyses reported in Hobbs et al. (2023), independently and comprehensively evaluating the CAZyme classifiers dBCAN2, dbCAN3, dbCAN4, eCAMI and CUPP.

+A citation for this work will be added once available.
+At the present please cite this repository as the source, the DOI:10.5281/zenodo.8123588, and the authors (in order):
+Emma E. M. Hobbs<sup>1,2,3</sup>, Tracey, M. Gloster<sup>1</sup>, Leighton Prichard<sup>2</sup>.

+> 1. School of Biology and Biomedical Sciences Research Complex, University of St Andrews, North Haugh, St Andrews, Fife, KY16 9ST, UK
+> 2. Strathclyde Institute of Pharmacy and Biomedical Sciences, University of Strathclyde, Glasgow G4 ORE, UK
+> 3. Cell and Molecular Sciences, James Hutton Institute, Invergowrie, Dundee DD2 5DA, UK

+## The comprehensive report can be found [here](https://hobnobmancer.github.io/SI_Hobbs_et_al_2023_cazyme_classifier_evaluation/notebooks/2023-cazyme-classifier-eval.html)

-Run all commands provided in the walkthrough from the root of this directory.
+To reproduce the analyses, run all commands provided in the walkthrough from the root of this directory.

 # Independent and comprehensive evaluation of CAZyme classifiers